aexol-studio/vendure-nextjs-storefront/README.md

 ```

 > [!TIP]
-> For quick localization you can use [DevTranslate](https://devtranslate.app) to translate json files into up to 28 languages at the same time.
+> For quick localization you can use [DevTranslate](https://devtranslate.app) to translate json files into up to 28 languages all at the same time.

 <br />